MrFlovi/TTT/README.md

 A gmod inspired Trouble in Terrorist Town plugin for CS2

 ## Noteworthy features
-* The detective gets a taser (Zeus), which upon use on a player, reveals their role
+* The detective gets a taser (Zeus), which upon use on a player, reveals their role.

+[//]: # (* The Detective can press 'use' on a body to identify who killed them.)
-* Traitors can use team chat to privately communicate with each other
+* Traitors can use team chat to privately communicate with each other.

 [//]: # (## Items & Shop)